CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 We can verify that our local data has been shared with the container with this command.

 ```
-/ # ls docs-inside-docker/
+/ # ls /docs-inside-docker
 ```

 This will list the files in the container's *docs-inside-docker* folder.
-They should be the names of the files that you see in your *Finder* or *Windows Explorer* view of the input folder.
+They should be the names of the files and folders that you see in your *Finder* or *Windows Explorer* view of the input folder.

 ```
 README.md  config     data       output